Les Paul Special Tribute - Humbucker - Worn White Satin

 Gibson first offered the Les Paul Custom in late 1953.
 Its design featured tuxedo-like cosmetics and gold hardware.

-The Custom, otherwise known as the Black Beauty, was the first guitar to feature an all-mahogany body, no separate maple top.
+The Custom, the Black Beauty, was the first guitar to feature an all-mahogany body with no separate maple top.
 Its maple-capped headstock and multi-ply binding were other hallmarks of the model.

 It also introduced the first “Tune-O-Matic” bridge, invented by Ted McCarty.
 The guitars were offered in two and three-pickup configurations by the 1970s.